hawx1993/hooks-view-model/README.md

 - hooks, instantiate ViewModel, view can obtain all public APIs of corresponding ViewModel and StoreViewModel by calling useVM;
 - Execute the mounted lifecycle hook when the component is mounted; execute the unmounted lifecycle hook when the component is unmounted;
-- When new props are received, the onReceiveProps method is automatically executed
+- When new props are received, the onReceivedProps method is automatically executed
 - Assign the latest props to viewModel, viewModel can get the latest props through this.props.xxx

 param：